Day 1: Tehran (Arrival), Capital of Qajar and Pahlavi Dynasties

 Overnight Isfahan, (B,L,D).

-On the way to Kashan we visit Abyaneh village to experience one of the ancient rural area in Persia.
-Abyaneh village shows us historical traditions and customs along with distinctive habitable buildings.
-Then, we travel to one of the homelands of Persian civilization to perfect our knowledge about the country in Kashan.
+On the way from Isfahan to Kashan we have an expedition to Abyaneh village to experience one of the ancient rural area in Persia, which shows us historical traditions and customs along distinctive habitable buildings, then we travel to Kashan where is one of the homelands of Persian civilization to perfect our knowledge about the country at the last night of the tour.

-We visit Aminodole Caravanserai at the center of Kashan bazaar where coherent form of structure reflects hospitality sensibility.
-After that we visit Agha Bozorg Mosque as a mosque with sunken courtyard.
+We visit Aminodole Caravanserai at the center of Kashan bazaar where coherent form of structure reflects hospitality sensibility, after that we visit Agha Bozorg Mosque which is the only one in its model as a mosque with sunken courtyard.

 Overnight Kashan, (B,L,D).